 - a.
-The Floodway District (FW) shall be that area identified as floodway in the Flood Insurance Study (FIS) as prepared by the FEMA and as shown on the Flood Insurance Rate Map (FIRM).
+The Floodway District (FW) shall be that area identified as floodway in the Flood Insurance Study (FIS) as prepared by the FEMA and as shown on the Flood Insurance Rate Map (FIRM) or Flood Boundary and Floodway Map (FBFM).
 Where no floodway has been delineated in the FIS, such information contained in any other available federal, state, or other acceptable source should be used.
 The term floodway shall also include floodway areas which have been identified in other available studies or sources of information for those floodplain areas where no floodway has been identified in the Flood Insurance Study prepared by the FEMA. - b.
-The Flood Fringe District (FF) is that area of the regulatory floodplain (identified as Zone AE on the FIRM included in the FIS) not including the Floodway District.
-The basis for the outermost boundary of this district shall be the base flood elevations contained in the flood profiles of the above referenced FIS and shown on the accompanying FIRM.
-In any case where the existing elevation of a property located within the boundaries of the FF District is higher than the base flood elevation and a letter of map change (LOMC) has been issued by FEMA, such a site shall be considered outside the Flood Fringe District and only the underlying district provisions shall apply. - c.
-The General Floodplain District (FP) shall be the areas identified as Zone A on the FIRM for which no base flood elevations have been provided.
-When available, information from other federal, state, and other acceptable sources shall be used to determine the base flood elevation, as well as the floodway area.
-The applicant may be required to obtain the services of a registered professional engineer to determine the base flood elevation using hydrologic and hydraulic techniques.
+The Flood Fringe District (FF) is that area of the 100-year floodplain not included in the Floodway District.
+The basis for the outermost boundary of this district shall be the 100-year flood elevations contained in the flood profiles of the above referenced FIS and shown on the accompanying FBFM or FIRM.
+In any case where the existing elevation of a property located within the boundaries of the FF District is higher than the 100-year flood elevation, such site shall be considered outside the Flood Fringe District and only the underlying district provisions shall apply. - c.
+The General Floodplain District (FP) shall be the areas identified as Zone A for which no 100-year flood elevations have been provided.
+When available, information from other federal, state, and other acceptable sources shall be used to determine the 100-year elevation, as well as the floodway area.
+When no other information is available, the 100-year elevation shall be determined by using a point on the boundary of the identified floodplain area which is nearest the construction site in question.

+When necessary, the applicant may be required to obtain the services of a registered professional engineer to determine the 100-year flood elevation using hydrologic and hydraulic techniques.
 The registered engineer shall certify the results of the study and that methods used to perform the hydrologic and hydraulic calculations are appropriate.
-Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the County Zoning Administrator. - (1) Any land developments of 5 acres or more and any subdivisions of 50 lots or more, in Identified Floodplain Areas where base flood elevation data are not available, shall be supported by hydrologic and hydraulic engineering analyses that determine base flood elevations and floodway information.
-The analyses shall be prepared by a licensed professional engineer in a format required by FEMA for a Conditional Letter of Map Revision or Letter of Map Revision.
-Submittal requirements and processing fees shall be the responsibility of the applicant. - d.
-The Floodplain Elevation District (FE) shall be the areas identified as Zone AE on the community's FIRM for which base flood elevations have been provided, but no floodway has been delineated.
+Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the County Zoning Administrator.

+d.
+The Floodplain Elevation District (FE) shall be the areas identified as Zone AE on the community's FIRM for which 100-year flood elevations have been provided, but no floodway has been delineated.